makentoch/Research/Swedbank.md

 This makes internet banking application hosted at https://www.swedbank.lt/private vulnerable to a blind Stored Cross-Site-Scripting attack (XSS).

 A malicious actor would first place arbitrary javascript payload within their bank account name.
-Once it is accessed by another party - for example banking personnel, call centre stuff etc. attacker-controlled javascript code would be executed within the context of the victim browser.
+Once it is accessed by another party - for example banking personnel, call centre staff etc. attacker-controlled javascript code would be executed within the context of the victim browser.
 This could then be used to both leak confidential information and perform escalation of privillege attacks.

 Proof-of-Concept